Jerry Sloan: Return to the Jazz

 On June 19, 2013, the Utah Jazz announced that Sloan was returning as an adviser and scouting consultant.

 On January 31, 2014, the Jazz honored Sloan by raising a banner featuring the number "1223", which represents Sloan's total number of combined regular season and playoff wins with the Jazz from 1988 to 2011.

 Personal life and death

 Sloan married his high-school sweetheart, Bobbye.
 After a much-publicized six-year battle against breast cancer, she died of pancreatic cancer in 2004.
 They had three children and were married 41 years.

-In 2006, Jerry Sloan married Tammy Jessop, in Salt Lake City.
-Sloan had a stepson, Rhett, as a result of this marriage.
+In 2006, Sloan married Tammy Jessop, in Salt Lake City.
+Sloan had a stepson as a result of this marriage.

 Sloan was known to wear John Deere hats, and collected antique furniture and dolls.